Local NewsCrime

 Local defense attorneys weigh in

-Las Vegas defense attorneys tell Channel 13, a witness possibly incriminating themself on the stand is extremely rare in a federal case.
+Las Vegas defense attorneys tell Channel 13 a witness possibly incriminating themselves on the stand is extremely rare in a federal case.

 "I've had that come up a couple of times in state cases and once in a federal case, but it is highly out of the ordinary," said defense attorney Robert Draskovich.

-Draskovich is most recently known for defending Robert Telles, the former Clark County public administrator convicting of murder Las Vegas Review-Journal reporter Jeff German.
+Draskovich is most recently known for defending Robert Telles, the former Clark County public administrator convicted of murdering Las Vegas Review-Journal reporter Jeff German.

 "Potentially that witness could be charged," said Draskovich, who said he has tried dozens of federal cases.
 "That, again, is very rare."